 What is my credit rating?

-Information about your loan repayment history stays on your credit file for at least five years, so it’s important to ensure your credit file is up to date before you apply for a home loan.
+Lenders use your credit score (or credit rating) to decide whether to give you credit or lend you money.
+Your credit score is based on personal and financial information about you that's kept in your credit report, so it’s important to ensure your credit file is up to date before you apply for a home loan.
 You can get a copy of your credit rating from a credit reporting agency.

 Also check that your credit file is accurate.
 Sometimes records are not updated and you're entitled to correct them.